 1. Academic Dismissal – Required to Withdraw for Academic Reasons (RWAR):

 Health Science Professional Students (HESP) in the Master of Physician Assistant Studies program must achieve a cumulative GPA of 2.800 by the end of the second semester in the program, and maintain a cumulative GPA of 2.800 each semester thereafter.
-In addition, students will be RWAR’ed for any course attempted with a final grade below a C (CD, D or F) or an unsatisfactory grade (U/UNC).
+In addition, students will be RWAR’d for any course required for the MPA degree with a final grade below a C (CD, D or F) or an unsatisfactory grade (U/UNC).
 The Office of the Registrar (OTR) and the Office of Student Financial Aid (OSFA) will monitor the program academic requirements at the end of each term (fall, spring and summer).
 A student who does not meet these academic requirements will be academically dismissed by the college (coded as RWAR by OTR) and his/her record coded as failure to maintain Satisfactory Academic Progress (SAP) by the Office of Student Financial Aid (OSFA).

 The college office will communicate the RWAR and OSFA will communicate the SAP via Marquette email.
 As per university email policy, it is the student’s responsibility to monitor his/her email at all times.
 A RWAR/SAP student will be dropped from any classes in which he/she is subsequently registered.

 An Undergraduate student in the Physician Assistant Studies must meet requirements listed above to continue in the Physician Assistant Studies Program.
-A student that is not allowed to continue in the Physician Assistant studies program, but remains in good standing at the University as an undergraduate student, will be allowed to continue with their undergraduate degree course of study.
+A student that is not allowed to continue in the Physician Assistant studies program, but remains in good standing at the University as an undergraduate student, may be allowed to continue with his/her undergraduate degree course of study.

-In addition, there are other SAP conditions for which the student is responsible and will be applied to all students in this program, both professional and undergraduate.
-The complete SAP policy is available on the OSFA website.
+Satisfactory Academic Progress: there are other SAP conditions for which the student is responsible and will be applied to all students in this program, both professional and undergraduate.
+Refer to the complete SAP policy on the OSFA website.

 RWAR/SAP Appeal Process